Grey import vehicle: Pakistan

 In 2018, after years of appealing with the Pakistan Government, the Classic Car Club of Pakistan was delighted to announce that the Pakistan Government has finally allowed the importation of classic vehicles.
 The Express Tribune of Pakistan reported on the subject by stating;

 "...Earlier in the budget announcement for fiscal year 2018–19 at the end of April, the government had said that it would impose a flat duty of $5,000 on the import of vintage or classic cars and jeeps.
 A formal notification was issued by the FBR on July 3..."

 “...The federal government is pleased to exempt vintage or classic cars and jeeps meant for transport of persons on the import thereof from customs duty, regulatory duty, additional customs duty, federal excise duty, sales tax and withholding tax as are in excess of the cumulative amount of US dollars five thousand per unit,” said the FBR notification.

 The duties have been exempted in exercise of the powers of the Customs Act 1969, Federal Excise Act 2005 and Sales Tax Act.
 However, it clarified that vintage or classic cars and jeeps mean old and used automotive vehicles, falling under PCT Code 87.03 of the First Schedule to the Customs Act 1969 (IV of 1969), manufactured prior to January 1, 1968.
 APP..."

 Greece

 Grey imports do exist in Greece.
-However, they are rare, expensive, and are really limited by small and medium vehicles must be new and not more than 15 days old, buses, vans, and heavy vehicles cannot be more than 25 days old, and vehicles have to be left hand drive before arrival in Greece.
-Vehicles from left hand traffic countries must be at least 3 years old, have to be converted to left hand drive, and must be inspected before arrival.
+However, they are rare, expensive, and are limited.
+Small and medium vehicles must be new and not more than 15 days old; buses, vans, and heavy vehicles cannot be more than 25 days old, and vehicles have to be left-hand drive before arrival in Greece.
+Vehicles from left-hand traffic countries must be at least three years old, have to be converted to left-hand drive, and must be inspected before arrival.